 There are numerous elements that add to bad oral health, consisting of bad habits such as nail biting, cigarette smoking, and utilizing your teeth to open bottles.
+However, there are solutions to all of these that will benefit your oral health.
+For instance, replacing smoking with vaping is a more widely used method to cut back on general health as a whole (Click here to learn more about vapes).
 Here is a list of 10 typical habits that might damage your teeth.

 #1 Using Teeth As Tools